OllieMurray/SKALErngDAOScaffold-Eth/README.md

 An additional longer term initiative could be to integrate skales secure randomness into harmony where there has been an concerted effort to support the development of DAOS and there exists a high level of DAO expertise.

+IGNORE the re-entrancy contract - this was for additional tests of RNG and contract expoitability that I did not have time to get around to.

 # 🏛 Modifying important files in Scaffold-Eth To Connect and Deploy on SKALE

 1. copy an entry in hardhat.config under module.exports = {